 The FHWA's Human Factors Team, with support from contractors, has performed numerous studies using a variety of research tools to gain a better understanding of the capabilities and limitations of drivers in the context of transportation infrastructure and improvements to enhance travel safety.
-Research topics have ranged from the development of new traffic control devices (TCDs), to the potential safety benefits of connected vehicle warning systems, to novel intersection designs and signing.
+Research topics have ranged from the development of new traffic control devices, to the potential safety benefits of cooperative driving automation warning systems, to novel intersection designs and signing.

 The Evolution of Technology and Tools